svelteuidev/svelteui/apps/docs/src/pages/contributing.md

 **`@svelteuidev/` scoped packages:**

-1. run `npm run package`
+1. run `yarn package`
-   - If you want to watch for changes in one of the packages that they depend on, run `npm run watch` in their directory.
+   - If you want to watch for changes in one of the packages that they depend on, run `yarn watch` in their directory.
    - You will need two terminal sessions open at the very least.
 If this doesn't apply to your situation move on to step 2
 2. cd into the package you want to develop on
-3. run `npm run dev`
+3. run `yarn dev`

 **`docs`:**

-1. run `npm run package`
+1. run `yarn package`
 2. cd into the docs
-3. run `npm run dev`
+3. run `yarn dev`

 **Project Structure**